jamescasipong/backend/README.md

 This project is a backend API built using PHP (Laravel) and MySQL.
 It provides endpoints for user authentication, inventory management, and sales tracking.

+## Getting Started

+To get started, you need to set up the following tools:

+1. **PHP**: Make sure PHP is installed on your system.
+2. **MySQL**: Install MySQL for database management.
+3. **Composer**: This is PHP's dependency manager, similar to npm for JavaScript.

+After installing these tools, follow this [tutorial](https://www.youtube.com/watch?v=iBaM5LYgyPk) to configure PHP and install Laravel.
+The video will guide you through the necessary PHP configurations and the installation process for Laravel.

 ## Project Structure

 Here’s a brief overview of the project structure: